Search Results :

 ×

-3. Production environment: It is where the software or products are made live for use of the intended users.
-Once something is in the production environment, any and all bugs need to have already been fixed and the product or update must work perfectly.
+• Production environment: This is the environment where the software or products go live for users to use.
+Once something is in production, all bugs must have been fixed, and the product or update must work perfectly.

 Flow of Migration